znorden17/csci-476-594-spring2021-private/lab06/README.md

 I wonder if that has something to do with the detail provided in the images?
 I'm not sure why it would be more checkered.

+If you want to view my original picture - it's linked [INSERT LINK]

 # Task 3